 On the other hand, increasing self-regulatory skills in our students is a big help in this scenario.
-The more they are practicing self-control, the more they perform better in the classroom, the less stressful it will be on our part.
-It reduces stress and increases your and your students’ well-being.
+The more they are practicing self-control, the better they perform in the classroom, the less stressful it will be on our part.
+It reduces stress and increases your and your student’s well-being.

 The noise in the classroom sometimes is getting our nerves.
 The creative routes of students in getting us irritated can really drive us crazy at times!
 Our multiple roles in the classroom sometimes make us stressed out and pull off.

-In this case, I take an antidote of developing self-control.
+In this case, I take an antidote to develop self-control.
 I don’t expect to get a perfect classroom scenario for each teaching day.
 Despite my classroom management skills, things can still fall through the cracks.

 Always be conscious of where you’re heading at.
 Never let your downtrodden emotions get in the way.
 Most conflicts surface due to a lack of self-control.